stuwilmur/micro-table/API.md

 <a name="interp.groupby" href="#interp.groupby"># </a>mt.*model.interp*.**groupBy**(*property1, ..., propertyN*)

 Specifies grouping properties, *property1, ..., propertyN* by which the data will be grouped ready for interpolation.
 This is useful for flat data which otherwise describes nested series.
-As an example, consider the following time series data, typical of the sort of flat data structure that may be encountered:
+As an example, consider the following time series data, typical of the flat data structure often encountered:
 ```javascript
 const series = [
   {year:2000, country : 'Brazil', gdp: 655.4},